Full-time: 1 year, Part-time: 2 years

 - Disseminate your work appropriately in the form of a professional report.

-Produce a portfolio which critically reflects on and synthesises one of the following:
+You will also produce a portfolio which critically reflects on and synthesises one of the following:

 - your research journey as noted above